Network-Based Pathway Enrichment Analysis with Incomplete Network Information: Methods

-In words, $E_1$ contains known edges, while $E_0$ contains node pairs where it is known that no interaction exists between them.
-The external information available in $E_1$ does not imply exact knowledge of the magnitude of the interaction $A_{ii'}$.
-The objective is to estimate the network structure using the framework of Gaussian graphical models, subject to external information encoded in $E_1$ and $E_0$.
-When $E_1 = E$ and $E_0 = E^c$, the problem becomes that of covariance selection, which has been studied extensively in the literature.
-However, to the best of our knowledge, the problem of estimating the interactions in $A$ when $E_1$ and $E_0$ only contain partial information has not been investigated before.
+Suppose we observe an $m\times p$ data matrix $\bZ=(\bZ_1, \ldots, \bZ_p)$, where each row represents one sample from a $p$-variate Gaussian distribution $\MN(0, \Omega^{-1})$ for a given biological condition (e.g., cancer or normal).
+Our goal is then to estimate the network structure, or equivalently the precision matrix $\Omega$, subject to external information encoded in $E_1$ and $E_0$.
+Let $\bD=\diag(\Omega)$ represent the diagonal matrix whose diagonal entries are the same as $\Omega$ and $\bIP$ be the $p$-identity matrix.
+Then, $\bA=\bIP - \bD^{-1/2}\Omega \bD^{-1/2}$ is the partial correlation matrix.
+When $E_1 = E$ and $E_0 = E^c$, the problem becomes that of covariance selection \citep{dempster1972covariance}, which has been studied extensively in the literature.
+However, to the best of our knowledge, the problem of estimating $\Omega$ (and the partial correlation matrix $\bA$) when $E_1$ and $E_0$ only contain partial information ($E_1 \subsetneq E$ and $E_0 \subsetneq E^c$) has not been investigated before.

-Note that this problem is seemingly similar to the problem of matrix completion, although the two problems are fundamentally different in nature.
-In particular, for matrix completion problems, one is given a subset of entries of an $m\times p$ matrix $\MZ$, and the goal is to complete the remaining entries from the partially observed matrix, under some structural assumptions on $\MZ$, such as low-rankness \citep{Candes:2009mk}.
-On the other hand, in the setting of graphical models, the entries of the adjacency matrix are estimated based on observations on the nodes of the graph.
+In this section, we assume that the $m$ observations used for estimating condition-specific networks are separate from those used for pathway enrichment analysis (highlighted by the use of $\bZ_i$'s and $m$ to denote the random variables and sample size, respectively).
+The framework introduced in this section reduces the potential bias in small sample settings, and takes advantage of the additional publicly available samples, in lieu of reliable network information.
+With large enough samples, network estimation and pathway enrichment can be performed using the same set of samples by incorporating sample splitting strategies.
+While the problem considered in this section is seemingly similar to matrix completion \citep{Candes:2009mk}, the two problems are fundamentally different in nature.
+In particular, in this setting, matrix completion corresponds to completing the remaining entries from the partially observed $p\times p$ matrix $\bA$, under some structural assumptions on $\bA$, such as low-rankness.
+On the other hand, in the setting of graphical models, the entries of the weighted adjacency matrix are estimated based on data on the nodes of the graph.

-Suppose we observe an $m\times p$ data matrix $\MZ=(Z_1, \ldots, Z_p)$, where each row represents one sample from a $p$-variate Gaussian distribution $\MN(\mu, \Sigma)$.
-We are interested in learning the underlying network and the strength of associations between nodes, as encoded in the inverse covariance matrix $A=\Sigma^{-1}$.
-In the absence of any external information, the maximum likelihood estimate of $A$ is
+In biological settings, both the structure of the network, as well as strengths of associations may be condition-specific.
+Therefore, we need to accurately estimate the nonzero entries in $\Omega$ to recover both the structure of the network and the strength of associations between nodes.
+In the absence of any external information, the $\ell_1$-penalized negative log-likelihood estimate of $\Omega$ is obtained by solving